• Lassie Web: Movies/Other Media

 Lassie Come Home, 1943

 Notes on Lassie Come-Home short story versus book: Many people have never read the original short story because many book collections of dog stories include a chapter or chapters from the book rather than the short story itself.
 It is interesting to see what Knight expanded and changed, although the changes are not major.
 In the short story, only two pages are devoted to Lassie's travels, although the story does identify the location where Dan and Dally (the old couple who help Lassie after she swims the Tweed River) live: they are in Durham.
 The bulk of the story is about how Lassie's presence and absence affect the people around her.
 The main difference is in two names.
 In the short story, Joe Carraclough is named after his father and called "Young Joe"; in the book the father's name is changed to Sam.
 Also, Priscilla is named Philippa in early versions of the short story; however, some versions do have her as Priscilla.
 She is old enough in the short story to drive her grandfather's car.
+The Duke is also married in the short story, while in the book he appears to be a widower.

 Son of Lassie, 1944